Estate Planning & Probate Attorneys - Charlotte, NC

-The lawyers of Essex Richards have advised individuals and families regarding their wills, estate planning, and estate administration for almost forty years.
+The estate planning lawyers of Essex Richards have advised individuals and families regarding their wills, estate planning, and estate administration for almost forty years.
 From preparing simple wills to more complex estate plans and estate settlements, our lawyers work with clients to protect, manage, and disburse property, during a client’s lifetime, and after their death.

-Our lawyers rely on their knowledge and experience to help clients create estate plans that will best suit their needs.
+Our estate planning attorneys rely on their knowledge and experience to help clients create estate plans that will best suit their needs.
 We take into account the client’s goals and objectives and consider tax issues and tax planning, where appropriate.
 If a North Carolina resident dies without a Will, the North Carolina Intestate Succession Law provides for the disposition of their estate, but we think our clients should decide how their estate should be distributed, not the state legislature.

 A well drafted and thoughtfully considered estate plan can accomplish one or more of the following objectives:

 - Distribution of assets to chosen beneficiaries

 - Minimize taxes